isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 We recommend that the SFLQ allocator be selected only after careful consideration.
 As discussed above, impact on startup can be substantial when introducing the use of SFLQ.
-Creating the initial SFLQ data for Large pools (e.g. > 500K address or prefixes) may delay the server's startup by several seconds or more per pool.
+Creating the initial SFLQ data for large pools (e.g. > 500K addresses or prefixes) may delay the server's startup by several seconds or more per pool.
 It is faster for smaller pools (e.g. 65K addresses or prefixes) but per pool can add up when they are many such pools.
 We recommend specifying another allocator type at